bruensicke/li3_markdown/README.md

 Lithium library for parsing markdown, uses [PHP Markdown](http://michelf.com/projects/php-markdown/).

 ## Usage:
-To enable the library add the following line at the en of `app/config/bootstrap/libraries.php`:
+To enable the library add the following line at the end of `app/config/bootstrap/libraries.php`:

     Libraries::add('li3_markdown');